 But for many of us, there’s going to be a further issue to think about: cost.
 Is it going to be cheaper to get a pay monthly phone contract or a SIM only one?

 Now here’s a tough question.
 It used to be that buying a phone upfront and then getting a SIM only contract was always the cheapest way to do things.
 But with more competition in the mobile market, this is no longer true.
 The truth here is that which option is cheapest will really depend on a lot of things, such as which operator you choose, which phone you want, and what kind of phone plan you’re looking for.

 Our SIM Only vs. Contract calculator will help you out here, and we can’t give you a definitive answer.
 But we can show you a couple of examples to give you an idea of what you’re looking at.
 Sometimes choosing the right option can mean saving a fair amount of money!

 Let’s say you want a new iPhone 8 and you’re looking at using Vodafone as your operator.
-Vodafone offer a handy 24 month contract that includes unlimited texts and calling plus 8 GB of mobile data for just £17 a month SIM only.
+Vodafone offers a handy 24-month contract that includes unlimited texts and calling plus 8 GB of mobile data for just £17 a month SIM only.
 You can add the iPhone 8 into that plan by paying £30 up front and then increasing your monthly payments to £54 a month.
 Keep in mind though, that if you go for the SIM only plan, you’re going to need to buy the iPhone 8 upfront for an impressive £699 for the 64 GB version.
 So how does that math work out?

 Going SIM only will mean paying £17 a month for 24 months, which works out to be £408, plus you’ll need to pay £699 for the phone itself, giving you a grand total cost of £1107.